National grants and prizes

 The Stevin Prize is, together with the Spinoza Prize, the highest award in Dutch science.
 Researchers receive this prize for their outstanding, pioneering and inspiring work.
 NWO has been awarding the Spinoza Prize since 1995 to a maximum of four scientists a year who are international leaders in their field.
 The NWO Stevin Prize, awarded annually to a maximum of two (teams of) researchers, was presented for the first time in 2018.
 One of the winners of the Stevin Prize was virologist Marion Koopmans.

 The Veni grant is part of the Incentives Scheme of the NWO.
 The Veni allows researchers who have recently obtained their PhD to conduct independent research and develop their ideas for a period of three years.
-Many starting scholars from Erasmus University Rotterdam, who display a talent for scientific research, have succesfully applied for a Veni grant.
+Many starting scholars from Erasmus University Rotterdam, who display a talent for scientific research, have successfully applied for a Veni grant.
 The VENI scholars of our university carry out research in many fields, from history to economics and from sociology to medicine.
 Projects focus on topics like the twentieth century history of creative thought in military-industrial contexts, the relationship between economic status and love and sex in the intimate relationships of youth.

 Vidi is a funding instrument in the Innovational Research Incentives Scheme.
 It allows researchers who have already spent several years doing postdoctoral research to develop their own innovative line of research, and to appoint one or more researchers for this.
 Many scholars of Erasmus University Rotterdam were able to further their research by obtaining a Vidi grant.
 They study issues such as fatherhood in the 21th century, racial stereotypes in sports journalism and the role of the enzyme CAMK2 in the development of the brain.